NotReallyJustin/ftYeet/README.md

 * Create `Secrets/cryptoPrivKeySign.pem` and `Secrets/cryptoPubKeySign.pem`.
 This is the key the "HSM" will use to sign files
     * If there's a password for the private key file, put it in `cryptoSignKeyPwd.txt`
 * Create `Secrets/cryptoSymmPwd.txt`.
 This is the password used for symmetric key encryption in the Crypto "HSM."
+* Create `Secrets/cryptoHMACPwd.txt`.
+This is the password used to generate HMACs in the Crypto "HSM" if that becomes necessary.
 <br >
 Don't worry, you don't need to remember any of these passwords later down the line.
 Docker will take care of everything for you.
 <br><br>